knisbet/wdkwwdk/content/posts/2020-07-09-we-dont-know.md

 title = "We don't know what we don't know"
 +++

-Recently, I've begun to spend more effort considering and emphasizing on what I don't know.
+Recently, I've begun to spend more effort considering and emphasis on what I don't know.
 Like many engineers, I rely heavily on mental models when tackling technical problems and often miss approaches missing from my mental model.
 I also have the aspect of my personality where I don't like to be wrong.

 Let's spend some time considering what it means not to know what we don't know and how we can remind ourselves of some of our own biases.

 ## What is WDKWWDK?
 It's an acronym to remind ourselves that we may be missing some piece of the puzzle.
-I'm not the first to use this acronym, but I also don't believe it's widely spread.
+I'm not the [first](https://shaker.com/questions-your-company-needs-to-be-asking-itself-and-acting-on-now/) to use this acronym, but I also don't believe it's widely used.

 I've slowly begun to use this acronym as a reminder in chat or conversation that we don't know or remember every detail.
 It's a reminder that we should step back and ask ourselves questions about what may be missing from our approach, conversation, engineering design, etc.